 Monday, a judge threw out J&J’s final attempt to dismiss the illegal marketing lawsuit it faces in Oklahoma over sales of its opioid products in the state.

 J&J, which prosecutors described as the “kingpin” of the state’s opioid epidemic in their closing arguments last week, argued its portrayal by the state as a public nuisance was invalid and violated its First Amendment rights.

 The bench judge and state attorney Brad Beckworth weren’t having it.

 "No man or woman has ever laid down their life for this country so that a pharmaceutical company could come out and lie or hook kids on opioids,” Beckworth said.

 With the possibility of a settlement or trial loss on the horizon, analysts are closely watching the J&J case as an indicator of what could happen in other opioid lawsuits, including a massive multidistrict litigation involving more than 1,600 cities and counties.

 That case is no joke: The drugmakers, distributors and manufacturers involved could be liable for up to $100 billion, according to Wells Fargo analyst David Maris.

-After an interview with Yale law professor Abbe Gluck, Maris said a settlement was becoming increasingly likely as the judge in the case seeks a neat resolution to the sprawling and complicated claims.
-Gluck said a settlement would likely hit opioid manufacturers—and distributors and retailers, too.
+After an interview with a Yale law professor, Maris said a settlement was becoming increasingly likely as the judge in the case seeks a neat resolution to the sprawling and complicated claims.
+The professor told Maris a settlement would likely hit opioid manufacturers—and distributors and retailers, too.